 Simulation is an ambiguous term.
-It can represent the verification of a design while it is being drawn in a schematic capture tool or it can represent the design after it has been physically laid out.
-For example, a tool like SPICE is used to verify that an analog circuit will operate as expected.
+It can represent a design's verification while it is being drawn in a schematic capture tool or represent the design after it has been physically laid out.
+For example, a tool like SPICE verifies that an analog circuit will operate as expected.
 This activity is performed when the circuit is being designed in the schematics.
-On the other hand, simulation such as signal integrity and power integrity are best performed on the physical copper of the circuit design.
+On the other hand, simulations such as signal integrity and power integrity are best performed on the circuit design's physical copper.

 At Nine Dot Connects, we can provide training in the use of SPICE tools in Altium Designer.
-However, our expertise is in the use of simulation tools prior to and upon the completion of the PCB layout.
-We use the iCD and Cadence Sigrity tools to provide accurate information about signal integrity, noise and power distribution in a design.
+However, our expertise is in using simulation tools before and upon the completion of the PCB layout.
+We use the iCD and Cadence Sigrity tools to provide accurate information about signal integrity, noise, and power distribution in a design.
 Because we are well versed in these tools, we can quickly and accurately simulate and analyze the board.

-We don’t believe that board simulation is overkill or unnecessary; however, we must consider its economics.
-Though a designer can obtain equation-based simulation tools for a minimal cost, the “best in class” tools use 3D field solving engines.
+We don't believe that board simulation is overkill or unnecessary; however, we must consider its economics.
+Though a designer can obtain equation-based simulation tools for a minimal cost, the "best in class" tools use 3D field solving engines.
 Simulation tools of this nature cost tens of thousands of dollars.
-Then one must include the training cost involved in bringing the individual up to speed on the fundamental scientific concepts, the running of the tool and analyzing of the data.
+Then one must include the training cost involved in bringing the individual up to speed on the fundamental scientific concepts, running the tool, and analyzing the data.
 This could be a multi-year effort before the individual becomes fully effective in the tool.
-Though these concepts are introduced in most college undergraduate programs, few engineers grasp the them and even fewer engineers use them in their careers.
+Though these concepts are introduced in most college undergraduate programs, few engineers grasp them, and even fewer engineers use them in their careers.

 Another alternative is to seek a third party to perform the simulation.
-This can be very useful, as the simulation will be done by an independent party which removes the potential for bias.
+This can be very useful, as the simulation will be done by an independent party that removes bias potential.
 Finding a reliable third-party source is important.
-It’s also important to understand what service is being provided.
-Some companies will simply run the simulation and leave the interpretation to the customer.
+It's also important to understand what service is being provided.
+Some companies will run the simulation and leave the interpretation to the customer.

 At Nine Dot Connects, we have all the pieces in place to provide accurate results: